k-gerner/Game-Pigeon-Solvers/wordbites/README.md

 points the player earns.
 Whoever scores more points in 80 seconds wins.
 ### How to use
-First, download the `word_bites_client.py` and `letters9.txt` files and place them both in the same directory.
+First, download this project.
 You can invoke the tool by running
 ```
-> python3 word_bites_client.py
+> python3 ai_runner --game=wordbites
 ```
 Once you do this, you will be prompted about which display mode you would like to use: `Diagram Mode`, or `List Mode`.
 Typing `i` will